Get started

 monday-code ships with a number of features to make your development process easy.

 We offer two key-value storage APIs for your app to persist data on behalf of a customer.
-You need to have an access token for a given user (either an OAuth token or an integration shortLivedToken) to use these APIs.
+To use these APIs, you need an access token for a given user (either an OAuth token or an integration shortLivedToken).

 Storage API